 With vast number of facilities in data management and exchange, there come responsibilities to handle multiple errors which can appear anytime in front of you.
 We are going to discuss one such common Exchange error – “Exchange SMTP Error 550 5.7.1 Unable to Relay” which is haunting the Exchange administrators for long.
 In this article, you will find some native approaches to fix the error while discussing about the nature and causes of this SMTP error in detail.
 Let us read this blog carefully.

 What is Exchange SMTP Error 550 5.7.1 Unable to Relay?
 When and how it occurs?

 Exchange SMTP Error 550 5.7.1 Unable to Relay usually indicates certain cryptic error codes by the HTTP Protocol meant to restrict emails from sending between Exchange Server and its client application.
 This message is basically a non-delivery report of emails relay by the Microsoft Exchange Server.
-This error occurs when the Exchange user or administrator is trying to send emails between Exchange client and Server.
-It restricts any email transfer between the server and client due to message relay and come up with an error message resembling deliver failure of emails.
+This error occurs when the Exchange user or administrator is trying to send emails between Exchange client and server and the recipient has not enabled the relay feature.
+It restricts any email transfer between the server and client due to message relay and come up with an error message resembling delivery failure of emails.
 There is another chance of Exchange Server sending commercial emails along with remote domain sending unsolicited emails information while encountering this error.

 The message display is as follows:

 Your message did not reach some or all of the intended recipients.

 550 5.7.1 Unable to relay for email@example.com

 Common indications of the Exchange SMTP Error “Unable to Relay” are:

 - Send/Receive failure of the emails displaying error code 5.7.1, 5.0.0 or 5.7.3

 - With constant increase in domain counts, occurrence of error message